This two ingredient, easy chocolate mousse can be whipped up in a matter of minutes, and it’s rich, smooth creaminess has made it a family favorite.

 I had heard about whipping up chocolate and water before.

 A friend of mine makes a chocolate spread that she uses to cover her cakes much in the same way that I make a chocolate ganache.
-When she told me how she made her covering, though, I was shocked.
+When she told me how she made her chocolate spread, though, I was shocked.
 They always tell you not to let water touch chocolate, but she was mixing them together!

-So, before posting, I decided to investigate.
-People were claiming that the chocolate and water “mousse” was the easiest, best tasting chocolate mousse ever!!
+People were claiming that the chocolate and water “mousse” was the easiest, best tasting chocolate mousse ever!
 I had my doubts, but I decided to give it a chance.

 So, here is how it works: